Personal Biography

 Research

 I work in the existential and phenomenological tradition of European Philosophy.
 I’m particularly interested in the phenomenology of action and agency, and the phenomenology of religious life.
 In recent years, I’ve published a number of articles on authenticity (the ideal of being responsible for oneself – for who one is).
 I’ve also written about Kierkegaard’s existential account of human existence and the paradoxical character of religious faith.
-I’ve recently completed work on the Cambridge Heidegger Lexicon, which I edited and to which I contributed 25 entries.
-I’m putting the finishing touches on a collection of my essays, entitled Phenomenology and Human Existence (forthcoming, Oxford University Press).
-And I’m well underway on my next project – a book-length investigation into the concept of selfhood as it developed in 19th & 20th century European philosophy.
+I’ve recently completed work on the Cambridge Heidegger Lexicon, as well as on a new entry on Heidegger for the Stanford Encyclopedia of Philosophy.
+I am working on a book project exploring approaches to ontology in the tradition of existential phenomenology.

 Teaching